SriSougandhika/Computer-Vision/README.md

 This is a modification to project1 using project2.
 We use hands to draw.
 It now has an erase option as well.

 ## NOTE
-I have taken references from a lot of sources including youtube (especially, ).
+I have taken references from a lot of sources including youtube (thanks to this video, https://youtu.be/WQeoO7MI0Bs).
 Codes may seem familiar to others' but it is not my intention to plagiarise.
 I have summarized whatever I have learnt and coded.
 Thanks for reading!